Version Python notebooks with Git

 pytest

-directly on marimo notebooks, ensuring your analysis remains correct as data and dependencies change - Regression testing: Test that your analysis produces expected outputs when run against known datasets
+directly in marimo notebooks, ensuring your analysis remains correct as data and dependencies change - Regression testing: Check that your analysis produces expected outputs when run against known datasets

 - Data validation: Include tests that verify data quality and assumptions directly in your notebooks